Ahura Mazda: Achaemenid Empire

 Whether the Achaemenids were Zoroastrians is a matter of much debate.
 However, it is known that the Achaemenids were worshipers of Ahura Mazda.
 The representation and invocation of Ahura Mazda can be seen on royal inscriptions written by Achaemenid kings.
-The most notable of all the inscriptions is the Behistun Inscription written by Darius I which contains many references to Ahura Mazda.
+The most notable of all the inscriptions is the Behistun Inscription written by Darius the Great which contains many references to Ahura Mazda.
 An inscription written in Greek was found in a late Achaemenid temple at Persepolis, which invoked Ahura Mazda and two other deities, Mithra and Anahita.
 Artaxerxes III makes this invocation Ahuramazda again during his reign.

-In the Elamite Persepolis Fortification Tablets dated between 509 - 494 BC, offerings to Ahura Mazda are recorded in tablets #377, #338 (notably alongside Mitra), #339, and #771.
+In the Elamite language Persepolis Fortification Tablets dated between 509 and 494 BC, offerings to Ahura Mazda are recorded in tablets #377, #338 (notably alongside Mitra), #339, and #771.

 The early Achaemenid period contained no representation of Ahura Mazda.
-The winged symbol with a male figure formerly regarded by European scholars as Ahura Mazda has been now speculated to represent the royal xvarənah, the personification of divine power and regal glory.
+The winged symbol with a male figure formerly regarded by European scholars as Ahura Mazda has been now speculated to represent the royal khvarenah, the personification of divine power and regal glory.
 However, it was customary for every emperor from Cyrus until Darius III to have an empty chariot drawn by white horses as a place for Ahura Mazda to accompany the Persian army on battles.
 The use of images of Ahura Mazda began in the western satraps of the Achaemenid Empire in the late 5th century BC.
 Under Artaxerxes II, the first literary reference, as well as a statue of Ahura Mazda, was built by a Persian governor of Lydia in 365 BC.